mcclure/UnityPlugin/README.md

 # Editing

 Once you have built the C plugin once, you can open the project in Unity and run the "Test" scene.
-If it is working it will print "Plugin test function returns: 3".
+It is supposed to run the file game/main.lua.

 The C code is in "native/main.cpp".
 Every time you change it, you will need to re-run `cmake --build . --target install` from the "build" directory, then **quit and re-open** Unity.
 You do not need to re-run the other steps.